Top Features of Google Search Console for SEO

 In the SEO dashboard above, for example, the sections include:

-Even with a comprehensive Google Search Console dashboard, using only GSC to provide your client report is not enough.
+Even with a comprehensive Google Search Console reporting platform, using only GSC to provide your client report is not enough.
 Integrations or pulling data from other sources tell a better story.

 Pull your GSC metrics right into your client reporting—pull in all your marketing metrics across all the tools your agency uses for its clients—and save your team time and billable hours every single month.
 After all, less time spent reporting your marketing efforts means more time for the stuff that makes an impact.